gu-ma/slidev-template/README.md

 <!-- omit in toc -->

-# slidev-esp-template
+# slidev-template

-This project is a template for [Slidev](https://github.com/slidevjs/slidev) presentations recommended for use at [Espressif](https://www.espressif.com/).
+This project is a template for [Slidev](https://github.com/slidevjs/slidev) presentations

 You can jump to: